jason-fox/fox.jason.translate.xliff/docs/usage.md

 The translated `*.dita` files are generated into the `out` directory.

 > **Note:** Any machine translation is by definition imperfect.
 A typical translation workflow would send the generated
-> XLIFF files to the translation agency (known also as "localisation service provider"), and receieve back verified
+> XLIFF files to the translation agency (known also as "localisation service provider"), and receive back verified
 > translated content from the translation agency integrated into to the XLIFF.
 Each `<trans-unit>` should be marked
 > `approved="yes"` when the `<target>` element has been verified.